carimado/cinaeste_app/README.md

 Extras -
 - Reviews and comments for watch lists
-- Top 250 movies and shows
+- Top 250 movies and shows (API DOES NOT ALLOW)